getnikola/nikola/docs/manual.rst

    .. name: value

 If you are not using reStructuredText, make sure the fields are in a HTML comment in output.

+Also, note that this format does not support any multi-line values.
+Try YAML or reST docinfo if you need those.

 Two-file format
 ```````````````